eellpp/pubScratchpad/general/stories/quiet_flows_ron.md

 The Ron neither welcomed nor rejected him.

 It simply flowed.

-And quiet flows the Ron.
+And so, quiet flows the Ron.